 Finally we are ready for the finishing touches.
 Test fitting trim parts like vent bezels, glove box doors, lower steering column trim, ash trays and instrument bezels, are vital to the overall restoration.
 This will ensure proper fit for re-assembly once your part arrives.

 Whether your dash is cracked, torn, rusty or just plain “beat up”,

-here at Just Dashes we can bring it back to the correct factory original specifications through a process called Thermo Vacuum Forming.
+we can restore the dash to correct factory original specifications using Thermo Vacuum Forming.

-Our restoration process requires you to ship us your dash.
-Once here, we strip off the old vinyl and foam as needed.
+Once your part lands at our facility, we strip off the old vinyl and foam as needed.
 Then, using new and improved polyethylene foam we are able to hand build it back to its original contours and dimensions.
 The pad is then Vacuum Formed with the correct grain vinyl, using a higher quality then the original.
 Forget covers, caps or even NOS dash pads, which will eventually crack.